AFMASS Frequently Asked Questions – Visitors & Delegates

 Generally, there are two ways to access the events:

 - Current investors, managers and professionals in industry get access to the entire event (conferences and expos) for FREE.
-This is mainly by invitation only, with prior registration on the website preferred (to avoid queues and ensure you have your seat before the events fill up), or registration at the event venue.
+Prior registration on the website preferred (to avoid queues and ensure you have your seat before the events fill up), or registration at the event venue.
 This group includes Government officials from specific partner ministries, researchers and academicians from the region.
-Note that only a limited number of delegates can be accommodated at the conferences, but access to the expos for visitors is open without any restrictions.
-Those who qualify to access the event for free but register late when the free spaces have been taken up will be asked to pay the regular delegate rate to access the conferences and other functions
+Note that only a limited number of delegates can be accommodated at the conferences, but access to the Expo Hall for visitors is open without any restrictions (except for non-exhibiting suppliers to the industry).

-- Other stakeholders including suppliers and consultants to the industry have to pay full delegate fees to access the conferences and other event functions if they are not sponsoring or exhibiting at a particular event.
-Access to the expos for visitors is open for free.
+- Other stakeholders including suppliers and consultants to the industry have to pay full delegate fees to access the Expo Hall, conference sessions and other event functions if they are not sponsoring or exhibiting at a particular event.

-2) As a sponsor or exhibitor, what am I entitled to?
+2) As a Visitor/Delegate, what am I entitled to?